Oltre AI

 How GEO Works

-AI systems work fundamentally differently: they retrieve information from multiple sources, evaluate content for accuracy, clarity, and authority, synthesize information into a direct answer, and may or may not cite sources.
+AI systems retrieve information from multiple sources, evaluate content for accuracy, clarity, and authority, synthesize information into a direct answer, and may or may not cite sources.
 Success is measured by citations, mentions, and inclusion in responses.

 Key GEO Elements